 Preventive Services in West Chester, OH

-Regardless of your age, preventive dental care is important throughout your life.
+Regardless of your age, preventive dental care is essential throughout your life.
 Conscientious at-home oral hygiene can make the difference between outstanding oral health and a lifetime of dental problems.
-While personal oral hygiene is essential, it is not totally effective unless it is combined with preventive dental treatment such as cleanings twice a year.
+While personal oral hygiene is necessary, it is not totally effective unless it is combined with preventive dental treatment such as cleanings twice a year.

 At the office of Joel R. Koch, DDS, one of our goals is to take time to help you understand the relationship between prevention and healthy teeth and gums.
 Staying a step ahead of problems with preventive care is the easiest way to minimize the risk of complicated dental procedures in the future.